mbizhani/mbizhani.github.io/_drafts/docker02.md

 layout: post
 title: "Docker to the Point - Part 2"
 categories: article tech
-excerpt: Running multiple containers by docker-compose
+excerpt: Using Docker Compose to run multiple containers
 ---

 ## Introduction